josephschmitt/alexa-esb-colors/README.md

-# Alex ESB Colors Skill
+# Alexa Empire State Building Colors Skill

 This is a skill built for Amazon's Alexa service that queries the Empire State Building's [Tower Lights Calendar](https://www.esbnyc.com/explore/tower-lights/calendar).
 It allows you to ask Alexa